 We are uniquely reliant on forests – without them, life as we know it would not exist.
-We’ve exploited our forests through the ages, but if we give them the chance, they will bounce back.What can I do?
+We’ve exploited our forests through the ages, but if we give them the chance, they will bounce back.What can you do?

 The air that we breathe, the water we drink, the energy we consume all originates from the processes controlled by trees and other plants.
 We have cut much of our forests down, but they have a magical resilience.
 They can regenerate, rebuild and re-wild - if only we can give them the chance.

 In the last 12,000 years, our planet has lost three trillion trees.
 But forests have an incredible capacity to recover, if we give them the chance.

 Help us inspire the next generation to connect with nature and safeguard our planet.View all

 The habitats that make up our planet are connected and reliant upon each other.
 The astonishing diversity of life on earth depends on these global connections.

 Our poles are some of the earth's last remaining wildernesses.
 And yet just as we are beginning to understand these extraordinary places, they are changing fast.